Grand Duke Sergei Alexandrovich of Russia: Assassination

 Following his resignation, Grand Duke Sergei moved to the Neskuchnoye Palace with his wife and foster children.
 Shortly thereafter, they moved to the Nicholas Palace within the safety of the Kremlin, under the cover of night.
 Sergei took every precaution advised by his detectives.
 Sergei and his wife rarely ventured outside.
 At home, they only received their closest friends.
 Like his father, Alexander II, Sergei was firm of the belief that unless it was the will of God, no attempt on his life would succeed.
 If it were the will of God, no amount of security would prevent it.
-One precaution he did take was for the benefit of his adjutants, whom he would no longer allow traveling with him.
+One precaution he did take was for the benefit of his adjutants, whom he would no longer allow to travel with him.

 On 15 February 1905, the family attended a concert at the Bolshoi Theatre in aid of Elizabeth Feodorovna's Red Cross War charities.
 A terrorist organization that knew his route, the Socialist Revolutionary Party's combat detachment, had planned to assassinate him that day.
 However, one of their members, Ivan Kalyayev, noticed the children in the carriage and decided to call off their attack.
 To kill the Grand Duchess and the children would surely have sparked a wave of apprehension throughout the empire, and would have set back the revolutionary cause by years.
 Having had lunch with his wife at Nicholas Palace on 17 February, Sergei left unaccompanied for the Governor General's mansion.
 Because of the looming threat, Sergei had refused to take his adjutant, Alexei, since he was married and a father.
 The arrival of the Grand Duke's recognizable carriage, drawn by a pair of horses and driven by his coachman Andrei Rudinkin, alerted the terrorist who had been waiting in the Kremlin with a bomb wrapped in newspapers.